ICAE 2021 is an online conference delivered through live/streamed and recorded sessions.

-One difference between this years conference and previous years is presenters have the opportunity to present their work live or via a pre-recorded mp4.
-Please tell us on the form below what you intend to do.
+Presenters have the opportunity to present their work live or via a pre-recorded mp4.
+Please inform us on the form below what you intend to do.

-- Abstract submission: Please submit no more than a 200 word abstract before the 31st May.
-We review continuously therefore authors will receive notification regarding their submission within two weeks of submission.
+- Please submit no more than a 200 word abstract before the 31st May.
+We review on a rolling basis therefore authors will receive notification regarding their submission within two weeks of submission.
 After acceptance your contribution will be scheduled into the draft programme and information will be available on the ‘sneak preview’ page of this website.

-- If your abstract is accepted, and you intend to pre-record your submission, it must be an Mp4. file, and be received by us before the 28th June 2020.
+- If your abstract is accepted, and you intend to pre-record your submission, we require you to send an Mp4. file, and it should be received by us before the 28th June 2021.

 - Live presentations, papers of all kinds are welcome.

 To submit your abstract or artist statement, please complete the following form (which includes your name, contact details & affiliation).
-If you are unsure about how to describe your work or experience any problems submitting it please contact Tim Buescher (T.Buescher@hull.ac.uk)
+If you are unsure about how to describe your work or experience problems submitting it, please contact Tim Buescher (firstname.lastname@example.org)

-- We use a “rolling review” process and attempt to review abstract and provide authors/presenters with the outcome of the review within two weeks of submission.
+- We use a “rolling review” process and attempt to review abstract and provide authors/presenters feedback/outcome of the review within two weeks of submission.

 - Should you not hear from the conference committee within three weeks of submitting your abstract please contact Tim Buescher at the above address.